Syncano/syncano-android/README.md

 }
 ```

-#### Sync Server usage example
+#### Use the Sync Server

-(This will be used to send and receive notifications from Syncano Sync Server.
+(This will be used to send and receive notifications from Syncano's Sync Server.
 You can also use it to send requests to your instance of Syncano via TCP interface.
 Pass your own Syncano domain here, along with your generated API Key):

 ```
 SyncServerConnection conn = new SyncServerConnection(getContext(), Constants.INSTANCE_NAME, Constants.API_KEY,